-With respect to the use of one language or the other, the authors founds that it depends on several factors, such as the presence of Catalan in the area, the initial language, the interlocutor, the domain, the register, the development of a new cultural or political awareness in college, moving to another island or Catalonia, and attendance to language awareness workshops.
+With respect to the use of one language or the other, the authors founds that it depends on several factors, such as the presence of Catalan in the area, the initial language, the interlocutor, the domain, the register, the development of a new cultural or political awareness in college, moving to another island or Catalonia, and participation in language awareness workshops.
 Overall, young people tend to prefer the use of Spanish in the media, social networks and videogames, reading and listening to music.
 However, the probability of using Catalan increases if the initial language of the individual is Catalan and if the language is highly present in the area of residence.
 In this regard, Palma was found to be one of the places where the probability of reading a book in Catalan was lowest.
-Regarding patterns of language use in communicative interaction, it was found that there is a tendency towards linguistic convergence both when addressing someone in Catalan to someone who responds in Spanish (65.9%) and when addressing someone in Spanish to someone who responds in Catalan (70.7%).
+Regarding patterns of language use in communicative interaction, is the authors found a tendency towards linguistic convergence both when addressing someone in Catalan to someone who responds in Spanish (65.9%) and when addressing someone in Spanish to someone who responds in Catalan (70.7%).
 However, the percentage of young people who maintain Spanish if spoken to in Catalan is 25.5%, while the percentage of young people who maintain Catalan if spoken to in Spanish is 5.6%.
 These patterns of language usage were highly influenced by two factors: initial language and area of residence.
 For example, young people whose initial language is Catalan who also live in Palma exhibit a lower rate of maintaining Catalan when spoken to in Spanish in comparison to someone who lives in the interior part of Mallorca.

-Finally, with respect to language attitudes and ideologies, it was found that identity among young people is understood as something hybrid, formed by a set of elements that connect with different identities and specific people.
+Finally, with respect to language attitudes and ideologies, the authors found that identity among young people is understood as something hybrid, formed by a set of elements that connect with different identities and specific people.
 Moreover, these identities seem to be used to identify the other, not oneself.
 In general, it was found that the linguistic attitudes and ideologies of young people in the Balearic Islands have an important political component.
 This would be the case of the cayetanos, who are linked to the right or extreme right, to Spanishism, and Spanish, and the indepes, who communicate in Catalan because of their attachment to Catalanism.
 On the other hand, it was found that young people tended to consider Catalan as the authentic language of the islands, while Spanish is considered an anonymous language, in terms of Gal and Woolard (2001).
 In addition, the authors found that young people with an initial language other than Catalan tend to have difficulties in appropriating this language, due to not belonging to the linguistic endogroup and the feeling of linguistic shame for being perceived as foreigners or for not having sufficient knowledge.
 Finally, the authors found a general consensus among young people regarding the use of Catalan as a tool for social cohesion.